microsoft/PowerBI-visuals-sampleBarChart/Tutorial/ReportPageTooltips.md

 To add report page tooltips support, most changes will be located in `capabilities.json`.
 A sample schema is already in place for you.

-Report page tooltips definition can be done on the field well.
+Report page tooltips definition can be done on the Format pane.

 ![](images/ReportPageTooltip.png)

 ## Support Canvas Tooltips
-To support displaying report page tooltips, add "tooltips" capability to capabilities.json as follows
+To support displaying report page tooltips, add "tooltips" definition to capabilities.json as follows

 ```json
 "tooltips": {